top of page

 Ranking George Miller's Five Mad Max Films from Wonky to Genius

-Tina Turner stardom and a hokey George Lucas “let’s go on a journey, kids!” tone have taken the wheel and we lose on out on Miller being a freaky Aussie indie filmmaker crashing cars together in the desert with guys named Humungus.
-Lose the second act and add the exhilarating chases of Road Warrior and you’d have one of the best films in the series.
+Tina Turner stardom and a hokey Disney “let’s go on a journey kids!” tone have taken the wheel and we lose on out on Miller being a freaky Aussie auteur crashing cars together in the desert with guys named Humungus.

 ——————————————————————————————————————————————————————————

-One's opinion of Furiosa: A Mad Max Saga will depend on the question: do you believe the enjoyment of Max Mad movies are in their sense of grounded realism due to practical FX set pieces and weighty tangible violence from in-camera stunt work and choreography?
-If so, I think you'll prefer films like Fury Road and Road Warrior, as I do.
+One's opinion of Furiosa: A Mad Max Saga will depend on the question: do you believe the enjoyment of Max Mad movies are in their sense of grounded realism?
+If so, I think you'll prefer films like Fury Road and Road Warrior, due to practical FX set pieces and weighty tangible violence from in-camera stunt work and choreography.
 If not, I think one can enjoy the more digital, uncanny valley quality of Furiosa for its own strengths.
-It is more abstract, at times almost verging on animation or some video game engine model.
+It is more abstract, at times almost verging on animation or a video game model.
 Some have said this is Miller taking his art in a new direction, with almost painterly expressionistic imagery.
-And I think the "imagery" of Furiosa is very strong; the "images" themselves are what I found lacking.
+And I think the "imagery" of Furiosa is very strong: the visual metaphors and the places he puts the cameras.
+It is the "images" themselves and their artificial quality that I found lacking.

-Much of the action — not all — can accurately be described as having a physically lighter quality and digital gloss.
-If the two ends of the spectrum are Road Warrior (one of the best practical FX movies of all time) where you can feel the weight and impact of every object on screen and Marvel superhero CGI sludge shot entirely on green screens in studio lots, Furiosa is decidedly further away from Road Warrior than I would have liked.
-Fury Road hid its use of CGI cleverly; Furiosa often draws attention to its own CGI.
-This was also impacted by my IMAX screening where the screen was so big that many of the images were literally distorted, appearing more pixelated.
+Much of the action can accurately be described as having a physically lighter quality and digital gloss.
+If the two ends of the spectrum are Road Warrior (one of the best practical FX movies of all time) where you can feel the weight and impact of every object on screen and Marvel superhero CGI sludge shot entirely inside on green screened studio lots, Furiosa is decidedly further away from Road Warrior than I would have liked.
+Fury Road hid its use of CGI cleverly, further delivering the illusion that these were real warriors in a chase to the death.
+Furiosa often draws attention to its own CGI, especially when Furiosa's character is a young girl and she is shot, lit, and staged like some kind of anime character from a Studio Ghibli film.
 This new visual direction is not for me but that doesn't mean others won't like it.
-Anime fans, for example, might welcome this change to a more painterly action style.

 In addition to the images, I also had some reservations about the story.
 George Miller once said, “Action is the purest use of the film language.
 All the syntax of cinema is best revealed in action sequences."
-There's a 12 minute action sequence where Octoboss and his raiders attack the War Wig that is stunning and extremely satisfying because it tells any entire story between two characters using only action and no dialogue.
-Miller once said he thought of the original Mad Max film as a silent film: "With the first Mad Max I basically wanted to make a silent movie, with sound, the kind of movie Hitchcock would say they didn't have to read the subtitles in Japan."
-In Furiosa, I appreciated how Miller shows the resourcefulness needed to survive in the apocalypse in small character moments like when Furiosa’s Mother changes a tire or when one of Dementus’ gang members saves moisture.
-But outside of the 12 minute action sequence I mentioned (and the Bullet Farm sequence), Furiosa is less rockem sockem non-stop kinetic collision and a more character-based film.
+There's a 12 minute action sequence where Octoboss and his raiders attack the War Wig that is stunning and extremely satisfying because it tells any entire story between two characters using no dialogue.
+I appreciated how Miller shows the resourcefulness needed to survive in the apocalypse in small character moments like when Furiosa’s Mother changes a tire or when one of Dementus’ gang members saves moisture.
+But outside of this 12 minute action sequence I mentioned (and the Bullet Farm sequence), Furiosa is less rockem sockem non-stop kinetic collision and a more character-based film.

-The more digital, simulated images and this requirement to care personally for Furiosa when she's not an especially fascinating protagonist all combine to make Furiosa's 2-and-half hour runtime become noticeable.
-There are great action sequences in here, and Miller has never lost his touch for an almost theatrical choreography and staging, but I prefer the older more grounded installments that relied less on character and more on kinetic action with a thump.
+The more digital, simulated images and this requirement to invest oneself in Furiosa's "journey" when she's not written as an especially fascinating protagonist all combine to make Furiosa's 2-and-half hour runtime become all to noticeable.
+There are great action sequences in here, and Miller has never lost his touch for an almost theatrical choreography and staging, but I prefer the older more grounded installments that relied less on character and more on kinetic action.

 ——————————————————————————————————————————————————————————